BrunoAugustoSouza/CrawlCraft/projects/reuters_scraper/README.md

 ## 📝 Project Description

 This project is a Scrapy-based web scraper for collecting news articles from Reuters using Python.
-It is containerized with Docker for easy deployment, and the scraper outputs results as JSON (unstructured data) or can be adapted to CSV/SQL for ETL workflows.
+The scraper outputs results as JSON (unstructured data) or can be adapted to CSV/SQL for ETL workflows.

 The scraper collects key information such as: